Home

 Picking a shelf for a box sounds trivial.
 It is the single highest-leverage decision in the building.

-When the box is received, the WMS tells the worker where to put it, and it is not random.
+When the box is received, the WMS tells the worker where to put it, and it's not random.
 The system runs directed putaway against rules: keep frozen with frozen, heavy down low, and put the fast movers where they are easy to reach.
 The deepest of these rules is slotting, the deliberate placement of each SKU to cut the one cost that dominates a warehouse: walking.
 The fastest 20 percent of SKUs drive 80 percent of the trips, so they belong in the golden zone, between your knees and your shoulders, close to packing.
 The slow stuff goes to the top shelves and the back forty.

 20–40%How much a serious slotting pass can cut the distance pickers walk.
 Walking is roughly half of all pick labor, so this is real money, found by moving boxes, not hiring anyone.Slotting case studies, directional